 Using properly formulated moisturizer is probably one of the most important things you will ever do for your skin.
 But did you know that there are three types of ingredients that are important to have in a moisturizer, each with their own respective purposes?
 They are broken into three different classes: humectants, emollients, and occlusives.

 Let’s discuss the difference between these types of ingredients and why they are important to have in your moisturizer.

 IN A NUTSHELL

-Recommended Products: Crème de la Cream Moisturizer.
+Recommended Products: Youth Fairy Retinol Moisturizer, H2 Oh Yeah Hydrating Moisturizer, and Crème de la Cream Brightening Moisturizer.

 Humectant, Emollient, or Occlusive?

 These little moisture magnets are invaluable in keeping skin hydrated and healthy.
 But using them can require a bit of mindfulness.
 We know humectants bring water to our skin, but they mostly do so by acting as a middle-man and drawing water from wherever there’s more of it to wherever there’s less of it.
 And unfortunately, sometimes your skin gets shafted in the process.
 If the ambient air is drier than your skin was prior to you applying your moisturizer, humectant ingredients will actually transfer moisture to the atmosphere instead of your skin!
 Some products make the assumption that this will occur at some point and preemptively include other ingredients beside humectants in their formulas to ensure 360 moisture.
 And what kinds of ingredients are those?
 We are so glad you asked!

 Occlusives are the oiliest of all three types of moisturizers and are great for those with dry or cracked skin.
 Some of our favorite face-ready occlusives

 Things you buy through our links may earn us a commission.